RSM2001/sem_coursework/use-cases/use-case-4.md

-# USE CASE: 3 Produce several reports regarding capital cities
+# USE CASE: 4 Produce several reports regarding population and languages

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a geography teacher I want to be able to see a list of the capital cities in the world, in a continent and in a region, all organised by largest population to smallest.
+As a geography teacher I want to know the population of the world, of a continent, a region, a country, a district and a city.
-I also want to be able to see the top N populated capital cities in the world, in a continent and in a region, where N is provided by me, so my students can analyse the differences in the population density of capital cities.
+I also want to be able to display the number of people who speak Chinese, English, Hindi, Spanish and Arabic, organised from greatest to smallest with the percentage of the world that speak them, so I can create infographics for my students.

 ### Scope